LIS-5364 -Web Development and Administration

 Information and materials for this course is always available at http://jrm4.com/FSU_Courses/LIS5364.html

-All students taking LIS5364 are required to have previously taken and passed LIS5362.
+All students taking LIS5364 are recommended to have previously taken and passed LIS5362.

 By the end of the course, students will be able to